-6.3 Open Spaces within the Current Built-up Area
+6.1.2 Open Spaces within the Current Built-up Area

-6.3.1 There is little undeveloped open space within the built-up area of Woburn Sands; in this connection the Town Council and the wider community were disappointed at the decision to develop the Greens' site (including the Bowls Club) for Over-55 accommodation but the Town Council has worked closely with the developers to mitigate the effect of this development on the Town.
+There is little undeveloped open space within the built-up area of Woburn Sands; in this connection the Town Council and the wider community remain opposed to the development of the Greens Hotel site despite the planning approval granted on appeal.
 It is essential that no further encroachment into existing open spaces within the town should be permitted in order to preserve the ambience of the town.
-The retention of such open spaces (and the areas around the current Development Boundary - see policy WS5) will also help the town to adapt to the effects of climate change.
+The retention of such open spaces (and the areas around the current Development Envelope - see para 6.2 below) will also help the town to adapt to the effects of climate change.

-Policy WS2 The existing open spaces within the built-up area such as the Memorial Green, Mowbray Green and the Recreation Ground will be preserved and no development will be permitted thereon save in the exceptional circumstances set out in the NPPF.
+Policy WS2 The existing open spaces within the built-up area such as the Memorial Green, Mowbray Green and the Recreation Ground will be preserved and no development will be permitted thereon.

-6.4 Traffic and Parking
+6.1.3 Traffic and Parking

-6.4.1 There are no current restrictions on the weight of traffic through Woburn Sands.
+There are no current restrictions on the weight of traffic through Woburn Sands.
 It is hoped to reach agreement on the downgrading of the A5130 between the Kingston roundabout and Woburn; if this can be achieved then weight restrictions can be applied to the High Street and Station Road.
 Bow Brickhill Road, The Leys and Hardwick Road are already classified as B roads with a weight restriction but enforcement is difficult for as long as the High Street remains an A road.
 The Parish Councils of Wavendon, Aspley Guise and Aspley Heath strongly endorse this policy.
-Policy WS3 relates to highway management matters rather than land-use and is therefore in italics.

-Policy WS3 The Town Council will work with the relevant Highway Authorities to promote the introduction of all necessary measures to minimise heavy traffic through Woburn Sands.
+Policy WS3 The Town Council will promote the introduction of all necessary measures to minimise heavy traffic through Woburn Sands.

-6.4.2 All development proposals of whatever nature (residential, retail, or commercial) must make adequate provision for off-street parking and comply with MKC Parking Standards.
+All development proposals of whatever nature (residential, retail, or commercial) must make adequate provision for off-street parking and comply with MKC Parking Standards.
 It will not be acceptable for developers to assume that users of any new development can use existing parking facilities.

-Policy WS4 All development proposals must make adequate provision for off-street parking taking into consideration the type of development, the accessibility of the location, and the requirements of MKC Parking Standards
+Policy WS4 All development proposals must make adequate provision for off-street parking and comply with MKC Parking Standards